Contribution Workflow and Quality Gates

 pre-commit and mypy still exist as useful local cleanup tools, but they are not currently part

-of the merge-blocking CI path because the repository still carries pre-existing type/docstyle debt.
+of the merge-blocking CI path because the repository still carries pre-existing type debt and the

 For the reasoning behind that split and how to rehearse it locally with act, see: